How to Jump Higher In 2019 – The Exact 8 Step Process You MUST Master To Start Jumping Higher This Week

 The correlation between an individual's strength and vertical jump height has been well documented in numerous scientific journals.

-Most professional athletes display excellent strength and can commonly squat over 2.5 x their own bodyweight.
+Most professional athletes display excellent strength and can commonly squat over 2.5 x their own body-weight.

 Chris Barnard Is An Athlete Who Has Trained Himself To A 44 inch Vert And Is Now Teaching Others How To Jump Higher Online

-In regards to the vertical jump, the greater the amount of force an athlete can apply to the ground to overcome their own body weight and gravitational forces the higher they will jump in the air.
+The greater the amount of force an athlete can apply to the ground to overcome their own body weight and gravitational forces the higher they will jump in the air.

 The vertical jump is largely a function of strength in combination with power and plyometric ability.